quay/clair/README.md

 ![Clair Logo](https://cloud.githubusercontent.com/assets/343539/21630811/c5081e5c-d202-11e6-92eb-919d5999c77a.png)

-Clair is an open source project for the static analysis of vulnerabilities in [appc] and [docker] containers.
+Clair is an open source project for the static analysis of vulnerabilities in application containers (currently including [appc] and [docker]).

 Vulnerability data is continuously imported from a known set of sources and correlated with the indexed contents of container images in order to produce lists of vulnerabilities that threaten a container.
 When vulnerability data changes upstream, a notification can be delivered, and the API queried to provide the previous state and new state of the vulnerability along with the images affected by both.